 The Pathways of Multinational Intellectual Property Dispute Settlement

-INTELLECTUAL PROPERTY AS PROPERTY: OF PHARMACEUTICALS, TOBACCO, COMMODITIES AND OTHER MATTERS, Christopher Heath and Anselm Kamperman Sanders, eds., Kluwer Law International, 2019, Forthcoming
+INTELLECTUAL PROPERTY AND INTERNATIONAL DISPUTE RESOLUTION, Christopher Heath and Anselm Kamperman Sanders, eds., Kluwer Law International, pp. 123-141, 2019

 17 Pages Posted: 15 Nov 2018 Last revised: 26 Jun 2019

 Date Written: November 15, 2018

 Multinational intellectual property dispute settlement is fraught with challenges.
 While most right holders have relied on domestic litigation in countries in which they invest or conduct business – or host states in investment lingo – the arrival of new international trade, investment and intellectual property agreements have provided alternative mechanisms for settling these disputes.

 Suggested Citation: Suggested Citation